upspin/upspin/doc/mascot.md

 - **DO NOT** use any Augie artwork, except in relation to the Upspin project, without permission.

 - **DO NOT** create a modified version of the Augie artwork.
-This includes changing colors, dimensions, proportions or adding clothes, text or other visual elements.
+This includes changing colors or proportions or adding clothes, text or other visual elements.

 - **DO NOT** use Augie artwork to represent your products.
 It represents only Upspin.